propublica/guides/data-bulletproofing.md

 ## Other Tips From Our Colleagues

-_Sarah Cohen of the Washington Post on homemade databases:_
+_Sarah Cohen of the New York Times on homemade databases:_

 - Number the pages of your documents to keep them in order and include the number when you enter the data.
 It helps you stay organized and with double-checking later on.
 - Add fields that relate to how “publishable” information is.
 I usually create fields that anyone can fill in that say 1) is the name spelling checked.